-Evati is an upstart, fast-growing investment management application.
-Similar to other popular fintech platforms Wealthfront and Stash, it takes user’s savings in the app to invest for them in order to reach their financial objectives.
-With a powerful algorithm backed by Morningstar Investment Management’s portfolio models, it is able to help its users save money towards the goals they want.
+The company is an upstart, fast-growing investment management application.
+Similar to other popular fintech platforms Wealthfront and Stash, it helps users invest in order to reach their financial objectives.
+With a powerful algorithm backed by Morningstar Investment Management’s portfolio models, it let users save specifically towards pre-set goals

 The main thing we knew we weren’t going to change was the purple color palette.
 We had a few reasons for this: it was client preference, it was different than other fintech apps, and we didn’t want to lose all recognizability for existing users.
 Here’s the breakdown of the changes:

 Create a type style guide so that headings and body copy sizing stayed consistent throughout the application.

 Brighten the purple (user testing a/b later proved this was the right decision)